-In the midst of this pandemic, it is extremely important that you abide by public health regulations and University of Pittsburgh health standards and guidelines.
-While in class, at a minimum this means that you must wear a face covering and comply with physical distancing requirements; other requirements may be added by the University during the semester.
+It is extremely important that you abide by public health regulations and University of Pittsburgh health standards and guidelines.
 These rules have been developed to protect the health and safety of all community members.
 Failure to comply with these requirements will result in you not being permitted to attend class in person and could result in a Student Conduct violation.
 For the most up-to-date information and guidance, please visit coronavirus.pitt.edu and check your Pitt email for updates before each class.

 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and Disability Resources and Services (DRS), 140 William Pitt Union, (412) 648-7890, firstname.lastname@example.org, (412) 228-5347 for P3 ASL users, as early as possible in the term.
 DRS will verify your disability and determine reasonable accommodations for this course.